 Transit agencies in the Boston region must not only invest in the capital assets of their transit systems, but also operate and maintain them on an ongoing basis.
 This section describes the types of revenues and costs associated with MBTA, CATA, and MWRTA operations and maintenance.
-Where feasible, this section also provides estimates of the costs and revenues related to operations and maintenance between now and FFY 2040.
+This section also provides projections of costs and revenues related to operations and maintenance between now and 2040.